dpprdgls/Note-Taker/README.md

   *The purpose, the motivation, the execution:*

+   Our lives are very busy and we struggle to remember all the things we must complete throughout the week.
+This project created with Node.js and using Express hopes to remedy that issue.
 This project was developed to allow users to create and delete notes and serves as an organizational utility.

   ## Table of Contents
   * [Installation](#installation)